 What does this mean for Arkansas Tech?

 Initially, most of the campus will only be aware of the new connection by noticing an improvement in commodity internet service (we will have more bandwidth for everyday operations).
 However, the potential that is opened to us is nearly unlimited.
-If funding through state money or through grants can be obtained, we will easily be able to up our bandwidth to 10Gb or more and we will have free time on supercomputers located on the NLR network and across the state of Arkansas.
-To put this into perspective, the university is currently operating with a bandwidth of approximately 90Mb with about 45Mb allocated to the student network and about 45Mb allocated to faculty and staff.
-Yes, you read this correctly, we are currently operating with an “Mb” bandwidth but we could be operating with a “Gb” bandwidth.
-The system is also scalable upward from the 10GB mentioned above.
+If funding through state money or through grants can be obtained, we will easily be able to increase our bandwidth to 10Gb or more and we will have free time on supercomputers located on the NLR network and across the state of Arkansas.
+To put this into perspective, the university has recently operated with a bandwidth of approximately 90Mb with about 45Mb allocated to the student network and about 45Mb allocated to faculty and staff.
+Thanks to our connection to AREON, the institution is now working with 600Mb bandwidth and we have the capacity to operate with tens of Gb bandwidth if necessary.

-At the present rate of implementation, there is a very good possibility that ATU will have at least one fiber with light by sometime in June of this year (2009).
-What we need right now and over the next few months is for our faculty and staff to be thinking differently about computing, distance learning, grants, and other possibilities that can come from access to such a resource.
+What we need right now is for our faculty and staff to be thinking differently about computing, distance learning, grants, and other possibilities that can come from access to such a resource.
 We need to start thinking about the internet and the new capability as not just providing more speed for business as usual.
 We need to start focusing on what we should/can/must do with this new resource and not be confined to what we have done in the past.
 That is the purpose of this new link on the Research website.
 Look it over, follow some of the links to see what other schools/consortiums/states are doing with NLR capabilities and begin thinking about what we can do.